Tree your community

 Once a community/organization receives TreesCharlotte trees, they responsible for the trees’ long-term care.
 Please consider the following before applying…

-Water: Our trees need about 5 gallons of water per week, and during hot, dry months (April-October).
-Certain CommunityWoods recipients will qualify for free watering provided by TreesCharlotte during the first summer.
-Communities who do not receive this service will need to keep this cost of watering in mind.
+Water: Our trees need about 5 gallons of water per week during the first few growing seasons (April-October).
+Certain CommunityWoods recipients will qualify for free watering provided by TreesCharlotte during the first growing season.
+After that, we encourage your community to continue watering until the trees become established (about 3 years).
+Communities who do not receive this service must commit to watering their trees and should keep this cost in mind.

 Mulch: TreesCharlotte will provide mulch for all CommunityWoods projects at the time of planting.
-However, we strongly encourage the continued use of mulch throughout a tree’s life.
-You can use hardwood chips, pine needles, or the leaves that fall in autumn.
+However, CommunityWoods recipients are required to be good stewards of their trees by continuing the use of mulch throughout a tree’s life.
+We recommend using the free mulch that your tree provides each year– fall leaves!

-Pruning: Pruning trees when they are young will reduce their chances of developing problems as they age.
-Learn about pruning young trees here!
-Our ISA certified arborist can come to your community one year after planting to hold a complimentary TreeCare workshop, just contact kate@treescharlotte.org.
+Pruning: Trained volunteers called “TreeKeepers” will return to each CommunityWoods site at 2, 4, and 6 years post-planting to survey and prune the young trees.
+Pruning trees when they are young will reduce their chances of developing problems as they age.
+You can learn about pruning young trees here!
+Our ISA certified arborist can even come to your community to hold a complimentary TreeCare workshop, just contact info@treescharlotte.org.

 Does your community need less than 25 trees?